Meet the Beast

 Because the amount of force when using a Beast rope is slightly higher than our Slastix bands, you want to make sure you’re securely anchored to something that your ferocity and strength won’t destroy mid session.
 As with any resistance band, make sure that you’re safely anchored to something that can withstand the rigors of your training.
 We have several options for gym and home use we like; such as the Spine, Portable Base or Performance Station; but you can always use a secure post or pole and the cloth anchors if you’re on the go or training outside at a park.

 A quick reminder about training zones and maxing out the band

-We know the temptation is strong with The Beast to get carried away during training and strain the band or yourself.
+We know the temptation is strong with The Beast or Son of the Beast battle ropes to get carried away during training and strain the band or yourself.
 Remember to always set up your safe, training, and danger zones, and be sure to train only within the safe zone.
 Use the rubber Agility Dots from the Pro Kit or Hurdles or Cones to mark out your zones.
 Doing so will ensure that you’re training in the range of resistance tailored for your body, as well as ensuring the safety of your resistance band.
 Click here to read more about our articles on not maxing out the band as well as how to set up your training zones.

 The Beast and the Son of the Beast Pro kit are one of our favorite products here at Stroops Headquarters.
 We think they cram massive amounts of training options into something cost-effective, & portable, while challenging you and providing a super fun workout.
 We hope you love it as much as we do.
 Thanks and happy training!